CouchCMS/Documentation/src/contents/concepts/photo-gallery.md

 You can tweak all other parameters of the two regions to your fill but the names cannot be changed if Couch is to recognize them.<br/>
 You can, of course, also create as many other editable regions as you wish (e.g. a region for 'description' is a usual addition).

-<p class="success">The thumbnail region **gg\_thumb** is used by Couch for displaying the image thumbnails in the admin panel as such it is not advised to modify the dimensions of it.
-You can always create another associated thumbnail region if you wish to use thumbnails of other dimensions.</p>
+The thumbnail region **gg\_thumb** is used by Couch for displaying the image thumbnails in the admin panel as such it is not advised to modify the dimensions of it.
+You can always create another associated thumbnail region if you wish to use thumbnails of other dimensions. {.success}

 To persist the changes made to the template, make the mandatory visit to the template using your browser while being logged on as the super-admin.<br/>
 This will add the template to Couch admin.
 We are now all set to begin adding images to our gallery.